How to Organize a Successful Public Relations Event

 • Be attentive, present, available

-• Thank with authenticity, in person and in the days following
+• Thank authentically, in person and in the following days

-This is also what builds lasting relationships with journalists and content creators.
+This also builds lasting relationships with journalists and content creators.

-After the event, it’s time for analysis and recognition:
+After the event, time for analysis and recognition:

 • Send photos, videos, and thanks within 48 hours